NahyukLEE/OIE/README.md

 # OIE: Outdoor-Illumination-Estimation from Intrinsic Decomposition

-A research project on outdoor illumination estimating methods.
+A research project(for my B.S.
+Thesis) on outdoor illumination estimating methods.

 ## Installation
 This repository will be developed and tested on **Ubuntu 18.04 LTS**.